3D Cal: An Open-Source Software Library for Depth Reconstruction on Vision-Based Tactile Sensors

 \section{Discussion and Future Work}

-Tactile sensing can enhance robot manipulation and control, as well as enable new research in related domains such as haptics, human-computer interaction, and medical diagnostics. \libname{} is designed to simplify the deployment of tactile sensors in these settings by streamlining and standardizing the sensor calibration process.
-By converting low-cost FDM 3D printers into automated probing devices, \libname{} facilitates large-scale collection of labeled training data for tactile sensors (Fig.~\ref{fig:calibration}).
-Here, we utilized those capabilities to train a custom convolutional neural network, TouchNet, and generate depth maps for two widely used and commercially available vision-based tactile sensors: DIGIT and GelSight Mini.
+Tactile sensing can enhance robot manipulation and control, as well as enable new research in related domains such as haptics, human-computer interaction, and medical diagnostics. \libname{} is designed to simplify the deployment of vision-based tactile sensors in these settings by streamlining and standardizing the sensor calibration process.
+By converting low-cost FDM 3D printers into automated probing devices, \libname{} facilitates large-scale collection of labeled calibration data for tactile sensors (Fig.~\ref{fig:calibration}).
+Using these capabilities, we trained a custom convolutional neural network, TouchNet, to generate depth maps for two widely used and commercially available vision-based tactile sensors: DIGIT and GelSight Mini.
 Our pre-trained model weights will be publicly available, allowing researchers to fine-tune models for their own DIGIT or GelSight Mini, or use \libname{} to calibrate their sensors from scratch.

 We further used \libname{} to determine the quantity of training data required to accurately calibrate the DIGIT and GelSight Mini.
-We found that our TouchNet model could generate high-quality depth reconstructions on unseen and complex objects with only moderate amounts of labeled training data from spherical probes (Fig.~\ref{fig:depthmaps}).
-Further, the spatial variation of reconstruction losses stabilized when the models were trained with data captured from approximately 250 distinct spatial locations across the sensor surface ($P=20\%$; Fig.~\ref{fig:MSE}).
+We found that our TouchNet model could generate high-quality depth reconstructions of unseen and complex objects with only moderate amounts of labeled training data from spherical probes (Fig.~\ref{fig:depthmaps}).
+Further, the spatial variation of reconstruction losses stabilized when the models were trained with data captured from approximately 240 distinct spatial locations across the sensor surface ($P=20\%$; Fig.~\ref{fig:MSE}).
 These results are consistent with prior work showing that non-uniform illumination in vision-based tactile sensors increases the need for calibration data~\cite{johnson_cole, wang}.